Cabal Online: Force Shielder

 Force Shielders are one of the two classes who have learned to materialize Force into a real weapon.
 By studying magic, they have gained the ability to visualize and create an Astral Shield, a relic which provides them with greater Defense.
 This class is the basic tank class which possesses the highest Defense of all classes and, when combined with its powerful damage-absorbing party skill, can effectively guard other party members from a high amount of damage.
 Force Shielders also possess a basic Healing skill, unlike all other classes say for the Force Archer.
 Their latter skills are also the most critical damaging techniques of all classes, making them both a good defender and attacker.
-Like the Force Blader, they are a hybrid Sword-Magic class.
-However, unlike the Force Blader who ultimately will have to develop both spheres to be able to use curses, the Force Shielder can truly specialize in only one area of expertise.
+Like the Force Blader, they are a hybrid Sword-Magic class, but unlike the Force Blader who ultimately will have to develop both spheres to be able to use curses, the Force Shielder can truly specialize in only one area of expertise.
 A Sword Force Shielder will focus on the physical Sword skills and value brawling and critical damaging.
 In this case, they would value Strength and Dexterity for physical power and resistance.
 A Magic Force Shielder will focus on Magic skills, namely cannon-type targeted spells which value damage per second instead of high instant damage.
 They will rely on Dexterity and Intelligence for strength, resistance and dodge.
 The class can also be hybridized to fully utilise its complete potential, commonly making use of paralysing Magic skills when fighting against the environment.
 Their arsenal is by default the Armour Set, a Blade and a Crystal, counterpart to the Orb, though it can depend on the type of specialization taken if the player so chooses.